urbanjost/M_intrinsics/md/ASIN.md

 ```fortran
         PI/2 <= ASIN (X) <= PI/2.
 ```
-  If the argument (and therefore the result) is imaginary The real part of the result is in radians and lies in the range
+  If the argument (and therefore the result) is imaginary the real part of the result is in radians and lies in the range
 ```fortran
     -PI/2 <= real(asin(x)) <= PI/2